Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 #### What is the purpose of these checkpoints?

-These checkpoints allow you to apply model binding with a new data model of your own.
-You’ll practice defining a class, accepting structured input from JSON, and verifying that the binding and response work correctly.
-This ensures you can handle a variety of input types and design meaningful resource models.
+These checkpoints allows to apply model binding with a new data model of your own.
+The learners can practice defining a class, accepting structured input from JSON, and verifying that the binding and response work correctly.
+This ensures that the learners can handle a variety of input types and design meaningful resource models.

 ### What would you like to have in the workspace for this exercise?
 Share your plan below.